Maker: Joachim Tielke (German, 1641–1719)

 Width (Lower bout): 7 15/16 in.
 (20.2 cm)

 Depth (Rib height): 1 1/4 in.
 (3.2 cm)

 Credit Line: Purchase, Clara Mertens Bequest, in memory of André Mertens, 1992

 Italy was not the only country that produced fine violins.
-Germany was the birthplace of many fine makers, including Jacob Stainer (1617–1683) and Joachim Tielke, the maker of the instrument shown here.
-Tielke's Hamburg workshop produced a great variety of instruments (many were richly decorated with ivory, ebony, and tortoiseshell), including lutes, guitars, citterns, and violins.
+Germany was the birthplace of many fine makers, including Jacob Stainer (b.
+Absam, 1617; d.
+Absam, 1683) and Joachim Tielke (b.
+Königsberg, 1641; d.
+Hamburg, 1719).
+The Hamburg workshop of Joachim Tielke produced a great variety of instruments (many were richly decorated with ivory, ebony, and tortoiseshell), including lutes, guitars, citterns, and violins.
 His violins typically have very delicate edgework and corners, pegboxes terminating in human or animal heads, and often bird's eye figured maple backs and sides.